AndreiChertkov/teneva_bm/README.md

 > Required python packages (see `requirements.txt`) [matplotlib](https://matplotlib.org/) (3.7.0+) and [teneva](https://github.com/AndreiChertkov/teneva) (0.14.5+) will be automatically installed during the installation of the main software product.

 Some benchmarks require additional installation of specialized libraries.
 The corresponding instructions are given in the description of each benchmark (see `DESC` string in the python files with benchmarks).
-Installation of all required libraries for all benchmarks can be done with the following command:
+Installation of all required libraries for all benchmarks can be done with the following commands:

 - Collections `func`, `hs` and `various` do not require installation of additional libraries.